swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

  People like to think that there exists somewhere in nature, a plant which can  end all suffering, <em>without touching the causes.

  They reject out of hand the logical solution, which consists of eliminating the  cause.
-They are perfectly aware of the cause, but unconsciously do not want to  get rid of it and need to be given an illustration.</p>
+They are perfectly aware of the cause, but unconsciously do not want to  get rid of it and need to be given an illustration.
     <ol>
       <li>I  suffer from terrible headaches, a young man told me one day.
 Could you give me  a remedy?</li>
       <li>You  must get rid of the cause, I told him.</li>
       <li>But I  know what the cause is.
 I often drink alcohol.
 I am looking rather for  something which relieves the pain (that means to say without getting rid of the  irritating cause).</li>
     </ol>
-    <p>This is the mentality of people.
+    This is the mentality of people.
 They are even capable of taking a little  poison which will help them not to feel their pain.

-59</p>
+59

-    <p>And this poison may be an infusion, a drug, a treatment for something, etc.<br>
+    And this poison may be an infusion, a drug, a treatment for something, etc.<br>
       Why a small dose of poison?
 That means to say that they do not want to take  too much for fear of dying from it.

 ###### THE&nbsp;  GUILTY&nbsp; INDUSTRIES

- In assuring radiant health the natural hygiene movement will inevitably mean  the disappearance of the following harmful industries :</p>
+ In assuring radiant health the natural hygiene movement will inevitably mean  the disappearance of the following harmful industries :
     <ol>
       <li>the  pharmaceutical industry.</li>
       <li>the  tobacco industry</li>